-The St. Clair River contains the largest threatened Lake Sturgeon population in the Great Lakes; surrounds ten islands, six of which are land of the Canadian Walpole Island First Nation; forms the largest freshwater coastal delta in North America; and provides drinking water to 60% of St. Clair County’s residents.
-For these reasons, the health of St. Clair County’s water resources must be protected to preserve the quality of life for all people, plants and wildlife.
+The St. Clair River contains the largest threatened Lake Sturgeon population in the Great Lakes; surrounds ten islands, six of which are land of the Canadian Walpole Island First Nation; forms the largest freshwater coastal delta in the Great Lakes; and provides drinking water to 60% of St. Clair County’s residents.
+For these reasons, the health of St. Clair County’s natural resources must be protected to preserve the quality of life for all people, plants and wildlife.

 The service area of Friends of the St. Clair River is contained within the jurisdictional boundary of St. Clair County, Michigan.
 It includes the St. Clair River and five subwatersheds: Black River, Pine River, Belle River, Lake Huron and Anchor Bay.

 Despite centuries of challenges, the St. Clair River today is well-known for commercial and sport walleye fishing, world-class scuba diving and duck hunting, boating and sailing, and international freighter watching.
 The River supports plant and animal species listed as threatened and endangered by both State and Federal agencies, including: the Spotted Turtle, Lake Sturgeon, 5 different mussel species, Mooneye, and Painted Trillium.
 The River also plays an integral role in the travel of migratory waterfowl and shorebirds.